The Georgia city of Newnan is part of the wider metropolitan Atlanta region, lying approximately 30 miles southwest of the state capital.

 6. Dunaway Gardens

-Roughly 12 kilometres north of Newnan on the road to Roscoe, Dunaway Gardens cover less than half the size of Oak Hill Cemetery.
+Roughly 5 miles north of Newnan on the road to Roscoe, Dunaway Gardens cover less than half the size of Oak Hill Cemetery.

 However, that doesn’t mean that this botanic garden is easy to miss off the list of the best things to do in Newnan and around.